How to Teach English in Japan

 Banks: Bank accounts are easy as to set up and are not needed until you get a job, so no there is no need for stress at al—just your gaijin card and your passport.

 Clothes: For the interview definitely wear a suit.
-As an ALT it varies, but the dress code is generally pretty lax—ust dress trousers and polo shirts.
-At my school a full umbro/nike tracksuit is fine for guys and smart casual for girls.
-For corporate work a suit is generally mandatory.
+As an ALT it varies, but the dress code is generally pretty lax—just dress trousers and polo shirts.
+At my school, a full umbro/Nike tracksuit is fine for guys and smart casual for girls.
+For corporate work, a suit is generally mandatory.

 Yes, it does cost a bit to get yourself set up here, and that is perhaps the hardest part in making the move to Japan.
 In order to get the right idea about the type of company and the area you are comfortable with, you really need to come to Japan first to make the most of the cultural experience.
 Again, most of the companies give major priority to applicants already here.
 Get yourself a great cover letter, start applying just before you arrive, and read between the lines.

 At the end of the day, get out there, and give it a go!
 If you are dead set on coming to Japan you will make it.
 All you need is a little preparation, some common sense, a bit of luck, and you will sail through it all.

 Andrew “Maps” Curtis is a nomadic kiwi and freelance writer who is currently living his dream while teaching in Japan.

 Andrew is a New Zealander who has been traveling and working abroad for five years; 18 months in Canada for a Masters Degree, including 18 months in Europe working, living and playing from Iceland to Malta, three months in the Middle East and Nepal, six months at home living like a traveler, two months in Southeast Asia, and now more than 12 months in Japan.